-- By pursuing this concentration, you’ll learn to apply chemistry theories and methods to criminal investigations.
-On top of chemical analysis, you’ll develop communication skills necessary to convey laboratory results through reports and in the courtroom.
-Coursework includes toxicology, forensic osteology, and strategic crime analysis, in addition to an exploration of the U.S. criminal justice system.
+In this concentration, students learn to apply chemistry theories and methods to criminal investigations.
+They also develop the communication skills needed to convey laboratory results through reports and in the courtroom.
+Coursework includes toxicology, forensic osteology, and strategic crime analysis.

 - Chemical Engineering

-- This concentration helps learners develop the skills to design and develop chemical manufacturing processes used in the production of fuels and foods.
-Due to developments in nanotechnology, chemical engineers also work in multidisciplinary teams to create biomedical devices, drug delivery systems, and artificial organs.
-Course topics include materials science and fluid mechanics.
+Students pursuing this concentration develop the skills needed to design the chemical manufacturing processes used in the production of many compounds, including fuels and foods.
+Due to developments in nanotechnology, chemical engineers may also work in multidisciplinary teams to create biomedical devices, drug delivery systems, and artificial organs.
+Covered topics include materials science and fluid mechanics.

-- Consider this concentration if your goal is to work as a teacher or education administrator.
-You’ll gain a general understanding of the K-12 education system that provides the foundation for research-based teaching strategies in critical content areas.
-Coursework also includes curriculum design, child growth and development, and educational evaluation.
-Students gain hands-on experience through classroom training.
+In this concentration, learners gain a general understanding of the K-12 education system, which provides the foundation for research-based teaching strategies in critical content areas.
+Coursework also covers curriculum design, child growth and development, and educational evaluation.

 Associate Degree in Chemistry

 To earn an associate degree in chemistry, students must complete approximately 60 credits.
 This process takes most full-time students two years, although learners can expedite graduation by enrolling in an accelerated online program.
 These intensive tracks let students take classes throughout the year to graduate in significantly less time.